-As discussed in Note 4 to the Schedule, as allowed per California Government Code (CGC) Section 53607, the delegation of authority by the Board to invest or reinvest funds of the County and the funds of other depositors to the Treasurer was not renewed for a one-year period and expired on December 31, 2024.
-Therefore, with regard to County funds and the funds of other depositors in the County Treasury for 2025, the Board is the agent of the County who serves as a fiduciary and is subject to the prudent investor standard, and the Treasurer is the agent and fiduciary for funds deposited in the County Treasury that are deposited by local agencies other than the County and at the discretion of those local agencies.
+As more fully discussed in Note 4 to the Schedule, the authority by the Board to invest or reinvest funds of the County and the funds of other depositors to the Treasurer was not renewed and expired on December 31, 2024, along with the 2024 IPS.
+On December 17, 2024, in a public meeting, the Board deleted the annual renewal request of the Treasurer's authority to invest or reinvest and also deleted the 2025 IPS submitted pursuant to CGC 53646(a)(1), that had been reviewed, as required by state law, on October 30, 2024, by the TOC.
+Therefore, with regard to County funds and the funds of other depositors in the County Treasury as of January 1, 2025, the Board is the agent of the County who serves as a fiduciary and is subject to the prudent investor standard, and the Treasurer is the agent and fiduciary for funds deposited in the County Treasury that are deposited by local agencies other than the County and at the discretion of those local agencies (Voluntary Pool Participant Program).